OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     npm stop
     ```

 1. Because your manifest file has been updated, you must sideload your add-in again, using the updated manifest file.
-Start the local web server and sideload your add-in:
+Start the local web server and sideload your add-in.

-    > [!TIP]
-    > If you're testing your add-in on Mac, run the following command in the root directory of your project before proceeding.
-When you run this command, the local web server starts.
-    >
-    > ```command&nbsp;line
-    > npm run dev-server
-    > ```

     - To test your add-in in Excel, run the following command in the root directory of your project.
 This starts the local web server (if it's not already running) and opens Excel with your add-in loaded.